How to Get Rid of Food Coloring on Skin

 - Soak some cotton in rubbing alcohol and apply it on your stains.

 - Start rubbing gently, as rubbing alcohol may be helpful in dissolving the pigments in the colors.
 Most of the loose color will come off within a few strokes of rubbing alcohol.

 - Keep replacing the cotton with fresh ones as they get colored.
 Reusing the old cotton and continuing rubbing with the stained cotton will transfer the color back to your skin.
 So, it is best to throw away the used cotton and replace with new one.

 - Wash with water and soap and pat dry using a towel.
 If your skin is still stained, try rubbing more rubbing alcohol on it, wash with water and soap, and dry.

 - Repeat the process is needed.
 If you are feeling tired or if your skin is feeling raw and sensitive, you may repeat the process after a few hours.

 - As rubbing alcohol can have a drying effect on your skin, it is important to moisturize your skin using a hand lotion.
 Moisturizing is more important if you have used acetone or nail polish remover instead of rubbing alcohol, as they are more drying and harsh.

-If you'd like to read similar articles to How to Get Rid of Food Coloring on Skin, we recommend you browse around our Home cleaning category.
+If you want to read similar articles to How to Get Rid of Food Coloring on Skin, we recommend you visit our Home cleaning category.

 - Make sure you use a hand moisturizer after applying any of the methods mentioned above to keep your skin properly hydrated and soft.